The Full Package

 Since its launch in 2018 - we’ve supplied The Full Package collection bins to over 200 customers in Auckland alone, and now have bins available across the whole country.
 Our customers and partners put the bins out front – Encouraging a discussion around compostable packaging and providing consumers with an option to return packaging to participating locations.
 This is great for sites which have a compost collection company available to them.

-We also needed another solution for customers who use our packaging and don’t have this collection option in their region - Closing the Loop.
+We also needed another solution for customers who use our packaging and don’t have this collection option in their region - The Full Package - Return.
 This is where our second solution comes into play – a returns scheme for used compostable packaging.
 Once this waste is collected through our Full Package Bins, it can be bagged, packaged up, and sent right back to us.
 We’ll take care of the rest – ensuring it ends up in a commercial compost facility.

 If you'd like to find out more about The Full Package, choose your region above or please get in touch by dropping us a line: email@example.com